T

 landmark

 Perched atop Lisbon's highest hill, this Moorish castle offers panoramic views of the city and the Tagus River.
-Explore its ramparts, towers, and archaeological site.
+Explore its ancient ramparts, towers, and archaeological site.

 • Arrive early to avoid crowds.